OREO Trading 50% Higher This Week (ORE)

 According to CryptoCompare, “Galactrum is a Proof of Work cryptocurrency based on the Lyra2v2 (ASIC-resistant) algorithm.
 It features a network of masternodes, coin mixing and transaction locking.
 Click here for Masternode stats from masternodes.online. “

 It is usually not possible to purchase alternative cryptocurrencies such as OREO directly using U.S. dollars.
-Investors seeking to acquire OREO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase OREO using one of the exchanges listed above.
+Investors seeking to acquire OREO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OREO using one of the exchanges listed above.

 Receive News & Updates for OREO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OREO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.